zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 - [ ] 500ms timing feels natural
 - [ ] Configuration parsing works correctly (instance-specific only)
 - [ ] No regression on existing functionality
-- [ ] Multiple instances work independently with their own configurations
+- [ ] Multiple instances work independently
-- [ ] Configuration updates when track changes or refresh is pressed
+- [ ] Configuration updates when track changes or refresh pressed

-## Technical Details
-- Double-click window: 500ms (configurable in code if needed)
-- Configuration read directly by mute_button.lua
-- Configuration cached for performance (updates on track change)
-- Backward compatible - no changes needed for existing setups
-- Each mute button tracks its own click timing
-- Visual feedback unchanged (button state shows mute status)
-- Only instance-specific configurations supported (no global option)
-- Minimal implementation preserves all original behavior
+- [ ] Button state syncs properly with Ableton

 ## Next Thread Should:
+1. Check if user has tested the feature
-- Review test results from user
+2. Review any test results/logs provided
-- Fix any issues found during testing
+3. Fix any issues found during testing
-- Consider adjusting timing threshold if needed
+4. If tests pass:
-- Merge PR if tests pass
+   - Merge PR #24
-- Update version to v1.4.0 after merge
+   - Update version to v1.4.0
+   - Create release tag
+5. If issues found:
+   - Debug and fix
+   - Update documentation if needed
+   - Re-test

+## Important Notes for Next Thread:
+- Feature uses MINIMAL implementation approach (not the complex v2.3.0)
+- Configuration is CACHED for performance
+- Only instance-specific config supported (no global option)
+- All original button behavior preserved
+- 500ms double-click window (hardcoded, could be made configurable)
+- Configuration updates on track change or refresh